tommai78101/Bizhawk-GeneticAlgorithmBot/README.md

 ```
 GeneticAlgorithmBot
- ├ BizHawk/         <-----    This is where you put the full Bizhawk folder at.
+ ├ BizHawk/         <-----    This is where you put the stable release, full, [BizHawk](https://github.com/TASEmulators/BizHawk) folder at.
  ├ src/
  ├ run_build.cmd
  ├ LICENSE